ChrisSpescha/Tumor_Classification/README.md

 The step by step process for the code is within in the 'notebooks' folder.
 I started with a baseline CNN to compare results with the model built with transfer learning.

-models and preprocessed data are stores the 'saves' directory within the repo
+models and preprocessed data are stored in the 'saves' directory

 # Summary/Moving Forward

-With the final model built with the Effnet pretained state of the art model, we were able to classify the brain tumor images with 99.97% accuracy
+With the final model built with the Effnet pretained state of the art model, we were able to classify the brain tumor images with 99.97% accuracy on our small dataset and save a lot of processing time as well.

+Moving forward I would like to explore more transfer learning application with different datasets.